taikedz/easy-lxc/README.md

 ### Remember the last used container

-You can run `lxctl` without specifying container or options.
+You can run `lx` without specifying container or options.
 To provide options to the subsequent commands, you can also simply specify "." in lieu of the current container.

-	lxctl create testcontainer -t ubuntu
+	lx create testcontainer -t ubuntu
-	lxctl start
+	lx start
-	lxctl attach . -- apt install openssh-server lxctl attach . -- ip a
+	lx attach . -- apt install openssh-server lx attach . -- ip a
 	ssh $CONTAINERIP

 	    .... you do stuff in the container .....

-	lxctl stop
+	lx stop
-	lxctl destroy
+	lx destroy

 Note that we only specified the container name in the first instance; the rest use the same container implicitly.

-To see or set the last used container, run
+To see last used container, run

-	lxctl last
+	lx last

+To set last used container, run

-	lxctl last new-container-name
+	lx last new-container-name

 ### Automatic inference of container name